-ISTANBUL — Against a backdrop of escalating violence in neighboring Iran, Turkey is delivering an increasingly pointed warning to Washington: What the Trump administration may see as an opportunity, Ankara sees as the prelude to catastrophe.
+ISTANBUL — Turkey is delivering an increasingly pointed warning to Washington against a backdrop of escalating violence in neighboring Iran: What the Trump administration may see as an opportunity, Ankara sees as the prelude to catastrophe.

-Over the weekend, Turkish Foreign Minister Hakan Fidan openly accused Israeli intelligence of orchestrating the unrest in Iran that has led to a deadly government crackdown on protesters — human rights groups fear the eventual death toll could reach well into the thousands.
+Over the weekend, Turkish Foreign Minister Hakan Fidan openly accused Israeli intelligence of orchestrating the unrest in Iran, which has led to a deadly government crackdown on protesters.
+Human rights groups fear the eventual death toll could reach well into the thousands.

 Speaking after a meeting chaired by President Recep Tayyip Erdogan, ruling party spokesman Omer Celik reinforced the message.